salmanhiro/Mountain/README.md

 ![Mountain](output-onlinepngtools.png)

-Mountain was created as a development from [this tutorial](https://towardsdatascience.com/how-to-build-your-own-ai-personal-assistant-using-python-f57247b4494b) as a personal assistant aimed for computational mathematics task.
+Mountain aims for a personal assistant aimed for computational mathematics task.

+# Reference
+Mountain was inspired from [this tutorial](https://towardsdatascience.com/how-to-build-your-own-ai-personal-assistant-using-python-f57247b4494b) and developed for other task such as `machine learning` and `numerical simulation`.